-Are you looking for quick ways to run WordPress giveaways and are unsure of which giveaway tool to use?
+Are you looking for quick ways to run WordPress giveaways and unsure which giveaway tool to use?
 Don’t worry!
 In this article, we’ll compare Rafflecopter vs Gleam vs RafflePress, the most popular giveaway tools, so you know the strengths of each option and can enjoy running viral giveaways.

-What is a Giveaway Tool?
+What Is a Giveaway Tool?

 A giveaway tool is a web application or plugin that allows you to create and run contests and giveaways on your website.